Use cases

 If your threat model fits in a consumer-grade phone, you don't need this.

 HardenedOS trades convenience for defense.
-Some apps don't run as smoothly.
-Some features are off by default that aren't off on a normal Android.
-If you're not being targeted — by the kind of adversary who buys exploit kits or has a budget line for cellular surveillance — a stock Pixel and good hygiene is enough.
+Some apps don't run as smoothly under a locked-down policy.
+Some capabilities are off by default that aren't off on an unmanaged Android.
+If you're not being targeted — by the kind of adversary who buys exploit kits or has a budget line for cellular surveillance — a stock phone and good hygiene is enough.

-If you are being targeted, or your role makes you targetable, this is the OS that stops the easy and middle-difficulty paths.
+If you are being targeted, or your role makes you targetable, this is the managed platform that stops the easy and middle-difficulty paths.
 The hard path is still hard.
 That's the deal.

 If your team's job is on this list, talk to us.